Resume Tips

 • Earlier Career: Summary or grouped section

-• Focus: Strategic impact, P&L responsibility, team leadership
+• Focus: Strategic impact, P and L responsibility, team leadership

 How Long Should Each Bullet Point Be?

 Length matters as much as quantity.
-Here's the optimal approach:
+Here is the optimal approach.

 The Ideal Length Guidelines